jon-harper/OmniBox/docs/assembly_v2/psu_wiring.md

 | Spade connectors, 14-16 awg, insulated        | 3    |                                     |

 !!! important
-    For this example, we will use red wires for the power switch and use them for the *positive* (+) run from the power socket to switch to PSU.
+    For this example, we will use red wires for the power switch and use them for the *line* run from the power socket to switch to PSU (normally labeled 'L' on the PSU).

-    If you are using black wires, connect the *negative* (-) terminals with the crimped wires instead.
+    If you are using black wires, connect the *neutral* (N) terminals with the crimped wires instead.

 !!! caution
     Be careful of polarity and check your work!